-4. DATA ACQUISITION BY TERRESTRIAL LASER SCANNING AND PHOTOGRAMMETRY

-4.1 Static terrestrial laser scanning

-The data acquisition by static terrestrial laser scanning started in September 2006.
+Figure 2.
+Area of the Historic Peninsula project in Istanbul Figure 3.
+Example of a coloured point cloud of building facades at the Historic Peninsula 4.
+DATA ACQUISITION BY TERRESTRIAL LASER SCANNING AND PHOTOGRAMMETRY 4.1 Static terrestrial laser scanning The data acquisition by static terrestrial laser scanning started in September 2006.
 During application in the Historic Peninsula streets it turned out that only the HDS4500 were able to scan in this special environment.
-As mentioned before the ILRIS-3D and HDS3000 scanner could not scan efficiently in the narrow streets due to the limitation in the field of view, too short distances and in scanning speed.
-Furthermore, the registration of the point clouds of the ILRIS-3D caused even problems with tilted scans from the same scan stations, which required matching with Iterative Closest Point (ICP) algorithm and initial values for its computation.
-Consequently, the daily laser scanning was carried out with four, sometimes with three HDS4500.
+As mentioned before the ILRIS-3D and HDS3000 scanner could not scan efficiently in the narrow streets due to the limitation in the field of view, distances that were too short and insufficient scanning speed.
+Furthermore, the registration of the point clouds of the ILRIS-3D caused problems with tilted scans from the same scan stations, and required matching with the Iterative Closest Point (ICP) algorithm and needed initial values for its computation.
+Consequently, the daily laser scanning was carried out with four, or sometimes with three, HDS4500.
 Fig. 3 shows an example of a coloured point cloud of building facades at the Historic Peninsula.
+In general, a satisfying spatial (geometrical) distribution of the targets on the object or around the object was guaranteed for the required description of the detailed object.
+The coordinates of all targets were determined by geodetic methods using total stations.
+The target-based registration and geo-referencing of the point clouds, which are acquired by the HDS4500 scanners, worked without any problems using five Cyclone software components as following: (a) registration of all scans and quality control of the result (check of residuals), and (b) geo-referencing using all control points including quality control by checking residuals.
+80ha of the project area (of in total 1500ha) could be scanned within the first six months using the existing production capacity, which clearly indicated, that the scanning would need more than eight years for the entire area of the project, if this current scan rate of approximately 0.7ha per day could not be increased.
+It was obvious that the project deadline could not be met; therefore it was decided to increase the production rate by the integration of a mobile system.